Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Computational examples

 Even though recall is prioritized over precision when identifying intrusions, low precision can be impractical when using the classifier alone.
 However, high recall suggests that combining the shape-based classifier with another method can improve performance of the latter.
 For example, classifying daily activity as a compromise if and only if both methods agree on it is likely to increase the other method's precision without sacrificing its recall.

 We conclude that sufficiently frequent compromise behavior tends to distort the shape of networks representing user authentication activity, and that the algorithm estimates the mGH distance accurately enough to pick up the distortion.
+However, regular operations can cause similar distortion, and the shape of user authentication alone may be insufficient to accurately identify compromise behavior.